 Become a Friend of the Cornish Historic Churches Trust and join a friendly community, enjoy sociable fund-raising events and learn from unique educational activities; your membership will directly support our work.

 If you would like to donate, you are welcome to do so via Just Giving.

 Do you need our help?

 If you are associated with a church in need of restoration or repair (of any denomination) then look at our Grants section.
 Here you can see a list of the previous grants made by the charity since 2007.
-At the moment, our top grant is £4000.
-If in the first instance, you would like to talk things over, then contact our grants Secretary, Simon Coy, using the Get in Touch tab.
+At the moment, our top grant is £4000, or £5,000 for churches who are members ‘church friends’.
+If in the first instance, you would like to talk things over, then contact our grants Secretary, Jeremy Sharp, using the Get in Touch tab.